Equity and Trusts

 Textbook requirements may vary from one teaching period to the next.

-This subject gives coverage of equitable property issues, fiduciary duties, estoppel and assignment in equity, confidential information, equitable remedies and miscellaneous doctrines.
-It examines resulting, constructive and charitable trusts, and the duties of trustees and the rights of beneficiaries.
-The nature of, and the reasons for, the development of an equitable jurisdiction distinct from the common law are examined and emphasis is placed on the remedial aspects of equity and trusts.
-The role of equity in contemporary legal developments in judicial law making is also examined.
+This subject offers a comprehensive insight into equity and trusts, as well as the opportunity to develop your legal research and communication skills.
+It covers a broad range of topics including equitable property issues, fiduciary duties, estoppel and assignment in equity, confidential information, equitable remedies and miscellaneous doctrines.
+You will also examine resulting, constructive and charitable trusts, including the duties of trustees and the rights of beneficiaries.
+Moreover, you will examine the nature of, and the reasons for, the development of an equitable jurisdiction distinct from the common law, with an emphasis on the remedial aspects of equity and trusts.
+Additionally, you will examine the role of equity in contemporary legal developments in judicial law.

 Written Assessment: 2000 words.
 Relates to Learning Outcomes 1, 2, 3, 4 Open Book Examination: 2 hrs 15 mins.
 Relates to Learning Outcomes 1, 2, 3, 4 There is a supervised exam at the end of the teaching period in which you are enrolled.
 The exam will be offered online with supervision via webcam and screen sharing technology.
 Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.